aliothbl/corporative-ms-country/README.md

 ### Start up

- 1 - Go to the destiny folder
+ 1 - Go to the destination folder
   ```sh
       cd /path/to/root-project-folder
    ```
- 2 - Execute maven command
+ 2 - Execute the maven command
  ```sh
      mvn clean install
   ```